ruru-o/ruru-opt/README.md

    ```

 ## 3. Documentation
-This document outlines the various system tweaks applied by the PowerShell optimization script, including registry adjustments, power plan configurations, and other system optimizations designed to enhance performance.
-These optimizations primarily focus on reducing latency and improving system responsiveness.
+This document explains the system tweaks applied by the PowerShell optimization script, including registry changes, power plan configurations, and other adjustments intended to reduce latency and improve system responsiveness.

 | **Name**                           | **Description**                                                                                                                                                                                | **Action**                                                                                                                                                               |
 |------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|